iambumblehead/guix-xps13-9343/README.md

 dhclient -v wlan0
 ```

 Format and label "root" and "swap".
 Mount them.
-The config will mount root using the label, rather than UUID. (todo: investigate if this can be done with swap)
+The config will mount root using the label, rather than UUID. (todo: investigate if this can be done with swap as well)
 ```console
 mkfs.ext4 -L my-root /dev/sda3
 mount LABEL=my-root /mnt